Eva Moskowitz: Controversy

-In Midtown Manhattan June 2018, students from Success Academy's new flagship high school, took to the streets to protest Moskovitz's policies, including the "no excuses" disciplinary policies.
-In January 2018, Moskowitz—who was concerned the high school's principal and teachers were not being strict enough-took a measure of installing her desk in the school hallway to more closely monitor students As the number of new rules and severity of the consequences, increased, the students organized their first protest in the high school itself.
+In Midtown Manhattan June 2018, students from Success Academy's new flagship high school took to the streets to protest Moskovitz's policies, including the "no excuses" disciplinary policies.
+In January 2018, Moskowitz—who was concerned the high school's principal and teachers were not being strict enough—took a measure of installing her desk in the school hallway to more closely monitor students.
+As the number of new rules and severity of the consequences increased, the students organized their first protest in the high school itself.
 These students and their parents had been attending protests against the Mayor of New York, organized by Moskowitz, for years.
 Moskowitz removed some rules and decreased the punishments.
 Gimlet described the final year of the first Success Academy's graduation class, as one that was tumultuous and chaotic.
 At the end of the school year, Moskowitz faced the ire of some parents during a school meeting.
-Some of them were expressed feelings of guilt, worry and alarm at what was happening to their teenagers.
+Some of them expressed feelings of guilt, worry, and alarm at what was happening to their teenagers.
 One raised concerns about the mean culture of the school, and another about the harsh manner in which teachers would talk to the students and the impact that this would have on them.

 By 2019, according to The Washington Post, the Success Academy network of 47 schools serving 17,000 students, is the "highest-performing and most criticized educational institution in New York", and perhaps in the United States.